 - Consider the individual, group, and contextual variables influencing identity construction and salience - Increase their understanding of the role of identity in analyzing conflicts and proposing resolution strategies - Appreciate their own and their peers' multiple identities and the roles they play in aspects of their lives - Develop improved writing skills and produce clear, well-structured and convincingly argued papers - Enhance critical thinking abilities Course Expectations - Consistent attendance.
 Barring exceptional circumstances, you will be expected to attend class.
 I will communicate with the class using your GMU email address only.
 You are responsible to check your GMU account regularly. - Effective preparation.
 Class involves discussion and activities that depend on advance preparation.
-All assigned readings should be completed PRIOR to class. - Classroom etiquette.
+All assigned readings should be completed PRIOR to class.
+I am absolutely insistent that we all complete readings every week, as they will form the basis for our discussions and are necessary for you to do well on your graded assignments. - Classroom etiquette.
 Please come to class on time and prepared.
 Turn off cell phones, and allow others and yourself to learn by refraining from side conversations, passing notes, playing video games, instant messaging, reading e-mail, browsing websites, etc. Use computers ONLY for class-related work.
 Open discussion and dialogue are class goals but please be mindful of the sensitivities of others. - Course completion.
 In keeping with departmental policy, incomplete grades will be given only in cases of illness, either your own or that of an immediate family member.
 Late assignments will not be accepted for a grade unless authorized by the instructor before the due date. - Paper format.
 Papers should be typed, double-spaced, have 1" margins, and a 12 point font.
 The pages should be numbered and stapled together.
 Make sure that your name, course number, and paper title is on the first page.
 Edit your papers carefully as spelling and grammatical errors will lower your overall score.
 Course Materials: